Last updated: December 2019

 - See Credential Assessment Agencies accepted by CDM.

 Professional competency profiles:

 See Dieticians of Canada Integrated Competencies for Dietetic Education and Practice (ICDEP)

-- Application guide at CDM
+- FAQs at CDM

 - Dietitians of Canada (DC) offers various categories of membership.
 DC is not a regulatory body.